NunoSempere/nunosempere.github.io/ea/ForecastingNewsletter/April2020.md

 ### Predict It & Election Betting Odds: [predictIt.org](https://www.predictit.org/) & [electionBettingOdds.com](http://electionbettingodds.com/)

 PredictIt is a prediction platform restricted to US citizens or those who bother using a VPN.
-It often has free energy, that is, places where one can earn money by having better probabilities, and where this is not too hard.
+[Anecdotically](https://www.lesswrong.com/posts/qzRzQgxiZa3tPJJg8/free-money-at-predictit), it often has free energy, that is, places where one can earn money by having better probabilities, and where this is not too hard.
 However, due to fees & the hassle of setting it up, these inefficiencies don't get corrected.
 In PredictIt, the [world politics](https://www.predictit.org/markets/5/World) section...
 - gives a 17% to [a Scottish independence referendum](https://www.predictit.org/markets/detail/6236/Will-Scottish-Parliament-call-for-an-independence-referendum-in-2020) (though read the fine print).
 - gives 20% to [Netanyahu leaving before the end of the year](https://www.predictit.org/markets/detail/6238/Will-Benjamin-Netanyahu-be-prime-minister-of-Israel-on-Dec-31,-2020)